Click on the question below to reveal an answer:

 How do I speed up processing?

-If you have finally gotten approval for a new machine you will probably want to know how to make matchIT perform at maximum levels.
-For intensive data processing environments we always recommend a dedicated machine for matchIT.
+If you have finally got approval for a new machine you will probably want to now how to make matchIT perform at maximum levels.
+For intensive data processing environments we would always recommend a dedicated machine for matchIT.
 Hardware is now relatively inexpensive compared to a person’s time. matchIT makes efficient use of RAM at anything up to 1GB and RAM is as cheap as chips these days.
-Specify the best processor you can afford; we have had good feedback from users in relation to the latest generation of Athlon 64 processors coupled with our own experience and these are cheaper than their Intel equivalents.
+Specify the best processor you can afford, we have had good feedback from users in relation to the latest generation of Athlon 64 processors coupled with our own experience and these are cheaper than their Intel equivalents.

-If your budget can stretch to a second hard drive you can improve performance by placing data such as Temporary Files on one drive whilst your Master file(s) is on another.
+If your budget can stretch to a second hard drive you can improve performance by placing data such as Temporary Files, PAF or suppression files on one drive whilst your Master file(s) is on another.
 This reduces the work that a single hard drive has to do which leads to inevitable performance gains.
 If you are working with very large data files it may be worth a little bit of preparation before processing.
 Minimize field widths as much as possible and exclude superfluous fields, this will reduce file sizes and indexes used for matching and hence speed processing.
 If you are PAFing presort your data by Postcode if you can.

 How can I get matchIT to stop asking if I wish to quit the application?